kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 instance of
 `Education`](/images/example_relation.png)

 {% include note.html content="When creating a relation you must ensure that the type of the Instances are allowed to play the Role Types.
-For example, in the above graph if we forgot to define that the Type `Person` is allowed to play the Role `Teacher` then the Relation between `Plato` and `Aristotle` would not be valid." %}
+For example, in the above graph if we forgot to define that the Type `person` is allowed to play the Role `teacher` then the Relation between `Plato` and `Aristotle` would not be valid." %}

 <!-- Removed a section on the meta ontology.
 We could create a separate article about this later if we think it's useful -->